MiteDyson/Product-Screens/README.md

 Product App for ChatWise UK Limited
 Welcome to the Product App repository!
-This project was developed for an assignment for ChatWise UK Limited, showcasing skills in Android, iOS, and backend development using Flutter.
+This project was developed for showcasing skills in Android, iOS, and backend development using Flutter.

 Project Overview
 This Flutter application demonstrates a full-featured product app with clean architecture principles.
 It includes both frontend and backend functionalities, focusing on a seamless user experience across Android and iOS platforms.